barrettotte/Pogo2Ts/README.md

 ## General Idea
-* Lex and parse Groovy source using Antlr4
+* Lex and parse POGOs using Antlr4
-* Walk through generated AST
+* Walk through each generated AST
-* Write TypeScript source
+* Generate TypeScript source for each POGO

 ## Groovy Grammars